113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

 The {{site.data.keyword.Bluemix_notm}} command line interface (CLI) provides a set of commands that are grouped by namespace for users to interact with {{site.data.keyword.Bluemix_notm}}.

 {{site.data.keyword.Bluemix_notm}} command line client bundles a Cloud Foundry command line client in its installation.
-If you have your own cf cli installed, do not use both {{site.data.keyword.Bluemix_notm}} CLI commands `ibmcloud [command]` and Cloud Foundry CLI commands `cf [command]` of your own installation in the same context.
+If you have your own cf cli installed, don't use both {{site.data.keyword.Bluemix_notm}} CLI commands `ibmcloud [command]` and Cloud Foundry CLI commands `cf [command]` of your own installation in the same context.
 Instead, use `ibmcloud cf [command]` if you want to use cf cli to manage Cloud Foundry resources in {{site.data.keyword.Bluemix_notm}} CLI context.
-Note that `ibmcloud cf api/login/logout/target` is not allowed, and you must use `ibmcloud api/login/logout/target` instead.
+Note that `ibmcloud cf api/login/logout/target` isn't allowed, and you must use `ibmcloud api/login/logout/target` instead.

 As of May 2018 the {{site.data.keyword.Bluemix_notm}} CLI commands have changed from `bluemix` and `bx` to `ibmcloud`.
-However you can still use the `bluemix` and `bx` CLI commands until they are removed at a later date.
+However, you can still use the `bluemix` and `bx` CLI commands until they're removed later.
 {: tip}

 The following lists detailed commands that are supported by {{site.data.keyword.Bluemix_notm}} CLI, including their names, arguments, options, prerequisites, descriptions, and examples.